aysieelf/Foxy-Dreams/README.md

 - pygame.mixer.Sound() is used for sounds (better in wav)
 - pygame.mixer.music.load() is used for background music (better in mp3)
   - pygame.mixer.music.play(-1) loops indefinitely
+- It's a good idea to use Enum class for game states

 ## 💡 First Time Achievements
 - First time drawing my own sprites